Marketing isn’t for everyone, and for a long time it was out of reach of the average citizen.

 The list goes on and on.
 As barriers fall and the demand for marketing rises, you’ll naturally find more and more misinformation being spread about the subject.

-Marketing is a broad field with a lot of universal truths and just as many – if not more – common misconceptions.
-With that in mind, we’ve compiled a list of the top seven marketing myths and mistakes you can learn from to help you enhance your skills and hopefully yield better results for yourself or your clients:
+Marketing is a broad field with a lot of universal truths and just as many – if not more – common marketing misconceptions.
+With that in mind, we’ve compiled a list of the top seven marketing misconceptions, myths, and mistakes you can learn from to help you enhance your skills and hopefully yield better results for yourself or your clients:

 1. “Anyone can do marketing”